mistic100/UMWP-Autochanger/installer/data/readme.txt

 ============
  1. Install and configure UltraMon on your computer.

- 2. Go to the wallpaper configuration of UltraMon and ensure that the profile "default" exists, if not, create it.
-You don't need to configure anything else on this screen.

- 3. Launch "UMWP Autochanger.exe".
+ 2. Launch "UMWP Autochanger.exe".

- 3.1.
+ 2.1.
 Depending on your configuration, you might be asked to locate "UltraMonDesktop.exe".

- 4. Click on the plus button to add a new set.
+ 3. Click on the plus button to add a new set.
 A set is basically a directory containing JPEG/PNG/BMP files.
 UMWP Autochanger will browse this directory recursively up to 3 levels searching for image files.

- 5. Once you have added your sets, the wallpaper will randomly change every 60 seconds (default delay).
+ 4. Once you have added your sets, the wallpaper will randomly change every 60 seconds (default delay).